thsie004/asgn2/README.md

     treat arguments in the form of "[arguments with spaces]" as a whole.
 This also applies to other arguments that need a space inbewteen words.
 ---
+###Known Bugs/Issues part II:
+    -   The "((" and "))" operator in bash is not interpreted as usual, so they will be interpreted as two separate regions covered by parentheses.
+---